Macroeconomics/Macroeconomics.github.io-src/content/pages/Computation.md

 We will be using (I)Python as our programming language.
 In order to use some of the material available on this website and to share your material with others you should create a [<i class="fa fa-github fa-1x"></i>GitHub](http://github.com/) account for yourself.
 This will be useful to you in the future to keep track of changes when you are writing papers.
 I also recommend creating a [<i class="fa fa-bitbucket fa-1x"></i>Bitbucket](https://bitbucket.org/) account, which has similar functionality, but allows you to have unlimited private repositories for personal use.
 Additionally, I suggest you read [Gentzkow & Shapiro's *Code and Data for the Social Sciences: A Practitioner’s Guide*](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf) to familiarize yourself with good practices in coding and statistical analysis.
 We will cover additional topics in class.

 #Installing (I)Python & Jupyter
 The easiest and most convenient way to install a working version of IPython with all the required packages and tools is using [Continuum's Anaconda Distribution](https://www.continuum.io/downloads).
 You can install following the instructions in that website, or if you can just run [this script](../notebooks/CondaInstall.sh).
 After installing the latest version of Anaconda, add the ``Anaconda/bin`` directory to your ``PATH`` variable.

+In Windows install [Visual C++ 9.0](https://www.microsoft.com/en-us/download/details.aspx?id=44266), [Visual C++ 14](https://msdn.microsoft.com/en-us/library/hh567368.aspx) and [Microsoft MPI6](https://www.microsoft.com/en-us/download/details.aspx?id=47259).

+In OSX download and install XCode (from the Apple store) and command line tools (option within XCode or in a terminal execute ``xcode-select --install``).

-Then download the following scripts ([GeoPythonenv2](../notebooks/GeoPython2env.yml), [GeoPythonenv3](../notebooks/GeoPython3env.yml)) and execute
+Then download the following scripts ([GeoPython2env](../notebooks/GeoPython2env.yml), [GeoPython3env](../notebooks/GeoPython3env.yml)) and execute

     conda update conda
     conda-env create -f GeoPython2env.yml